 5. Use the Loan to Pay Off Your Debt

 If your loan is approved, the lender will either deposit the funds into your account or pay your creditors directly.
 Ensure you use the loan exclusively for debt consolidation and avoid spending it on non-essential expenses.
+Paying off your credit cards and other debts in full will give you a fresh financial start, helping you focus on a single repayment plan.6.
+Make On-Time Payments

-Now that you have only one loan to manage, staying on top of payments is crucial.
+Now that you have only one loan to manage, staying on top of payments is crucial.- To prevent missing deadlines, set up automatic payments.

 - Stick to your budget to ensure you always have enough funds for the monthly payment.